 - Focus on spending quality time with loved ones

 - Clear away the noise to make way for spiritual thinking

 - Make way for a less cluttered schedule, but prioritize what’s important

 Although the philosophy seems relatively simple, certain elements of minimalism work better for some than others.
-We caught up with BRIKA’s very own Jacqueline Schmidt of Screen Owl Design, who is featured in the film, about how the movement takes shape in her own life.
+We caught up with BRIKA’s very own Jacqueline Schmidt of Screech Owl Design, who is featured in the film, about how the movement takes shape in her own life.

 When were you first made aware of the benefits of a more pared back lifestyle?
 Why did you decide to incorporate the guidelines of minimalism into your own life?